keu/docs/astro/runtime-release-notes.md

 If your DAGs use any of these providers, ensure that the provider packages are listed in your Astro project `requirements.txt` file before upgrading.

+### Upgrade to Python 3.10

+Astro Runtime now uses Python 3.10 by default.
+To continue using Python 3.9, see [Python versioning](runtime-image-architecture.md#python-versioning).

 ### Additional improvements

-- Upgraded to Python 3.10. to continue using Python 3.9, see [Python versioning](runtime-image-architecture.md#python-versioning)
 - Upgraded `astronomer-providers` to 1.15.4, which includes a bug fix for a backwards compatibility issue.
 See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1154-2023-04-19) for a complete list of changes.
 - Upgraded `openlineage-airflow` to 0.23.0, which includes support for dbt snapshots and support for parsing additional SQL commands.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md#0230---2023-4-20) for a complete list of changes.